Black Widow Gang: Victims

 One of the victims was Diego Hernández Beltrán, a 60-year-old master builder.
 According to the investigators, Hernández Beltrán was persuaded by an acquaintance of his to buy life insurance.
-When they learned of this, the gang decided to take advatange of it and invited Diego to camp at night near a reservoir called El Peñol-Guatapé on September 27, 2008.
+When they learned of this, the gang decided to take advantage of it and invited Diego to camp at night near a reservoir called El Peñol-Guatapé on September 27, 2008.
 There, his hands and feet were tied and he was thrown into the reservoir, where he subsequently drowned.
 Hernández Beltrán's lifeless body was found the next day and claimed by Emilsen, who claimed to be his wife, with the couple having been married for two years.
 At the time, she claimed that she was the sole beneficiary for the life insurance, worth $150,000,000 pesos.
 Despite this, the family of the deceased disputed her claims, stating that Diego had never had any romantic bond with the woman.